ADD CONDITION

 Additional Clinical Information

-For individuals aged 13 and older, the medication should be applied to the affected area no more than 3 to 4 times daily.
+Patients should apply the medication to the affected area no more than 3-4 times daily.
 There are no additional details available regarding laboratory tests, abuse information, patient counseling, or postmarketing experience.

 Drug Information (PDF)